 -- "The Shot Felt Round The World" is a film about how Jonas Salk and his team at the University of Pittsburgh pulled together with a country to develop the world's first polio vaccine and conquer the most feared disease of the twentieth century.
-Kurlander produced "Shot" which was broadcast on the Smithsonian Channel and on the BBC and won the CINE Golden Eagle Award for Science Programming.
+Kurlander produced "Shot" which was broadcast as "A Shot To Save The World" on the Smithsonian Channel and on the BBC and won the CINE Golden Eagle Award for Science Programming.

 -- "My Tale of Two Cities" is a comeback story about the city of Pittsburgh which built America with its steel, conquered polio, and invented everything from aluminum to be Big Mac reinventing itself for a new age.
 The film which Kurlander co-wrote and directed features various Pittsburgh neighbors including Joanne Rogers, Franco Harris, and Teresa Heinz Kerry and played 26 cities around North America including on Capitol Hill.

 -- The Starz TV series "The Chair" follows two directors making different movies from the same script.
 Kurlander co-executive produced this show which won the 2015 TV Critics Award for best reality program.